Rickyyte/Rickyyte/README.md

-- 👋 Hi, I’m @Rickyyte
+- 👋 Hello, I’m Ricky
-- 👀 I’m interested in ...
+- 👀 I’m interested in web developing especially in front end development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, React Js, Vue Js, Laravel, and etc
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on internship right now
-- 📫 How to reach me ...
+- 📫 you can reach and know more about me at linkedin.com/in/ricky-t-a7525422a

 <!---
 Rickyyte/Rickyyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.